earmingol/cell2cell/README.md

-# Predicting Cell-Cell Interactions with cell2cell
+# Capturing Cell-Cell Interactions with cell2cell

 ## Installation
 Create a new conda environment: